-The IDRA Education Policy Fellows Program is generously supported by Trellis Foundation and in partnership with the John Gardner Public Service Fellowship, facilitated by Stanford University’s Haas Center for Public Service.
+The IDRA Education Policy Fellows Program is generously supported by Trellis Foundation, the Kresge Foundation, the Hewlett Foundation and in partnership with the John Gardner Public Service Fellowship, facilitated by Stanford University’s Haas Center for Public Service.
 IDRA’s Research Fellowship is supported in partnership with the Harvard Graduate School of Education.
 The IDRA José A. Cárdenas School Finance Fellows program was established in 2013 by IDRA to honor the memory of IDRA founder, Dr. José Angel Cárdenas.

 Dr. Altheria Caldera is a scholar, writer and equity activist whose other identities include dog-lover, nature-enthusiast and college football fan.
 The Alabama native began her professional career as a middle school English teacher.
 As a teacher educator for the last four years, she aims to equip her students with the knowledge necessary to effectively teach students of color in P-12 schools.
 Through her research and scholarship, she aims to promote access and equity for all minoritized students in academic institutions that span the P-16 spectrum.
 Altheria earned her Ph.D. in education studies from Texas Christian University in Fort Worth and is looking forward to learning how to apply her classroom knowledge to state-level advocacy work.

 As an IDRA Education Policy Fellow, Altheria will identify and pursue advocacy opportunities to expand access to and ensure success in postsecondary education spaces, particularly for students of color.